bluday/bluday/README.md

 Software engineer and lifelong skateboarder from [_Älta_](https://en.wikipedia.org/wiki/%C3%84lta), with 12+ years of coding experience.
 Began coding at age 14.

-Call me BluDay or _Noah_.
+- Call me BluDay or Noah

-- Former Windows Phone and UWP application developer
+- Favorite language: C#
 - Current focus: desktop application development for Windows using WinUI 3 (Windows App SDK) and WPF
-- Favorite language: C#
+- Former Windows Phone and UWP application developer
 - Fun fact: Used to play [_Halo: Combat Evolved_](https://en.wikipedia.org/wiki/Halo%3A_Combat_Evolved) at age 3 in 2002

 ### Tech stack